© Crown copyright 2021

 - mother and maternal grandmother are recorded in a supplementary section of a breeding book for the same breed

-- a father and two grandfathers are recorded in the main section of a breeding book of the same breed
+- father and 2 grandfathers are recorded in the main section of a breeding book of the same breed

 The offspring of this female and a male purebred breeding animal entered in the main section of the breeding book of the same breed can enter the main section.